smythp/intro-python-workshop/sections/input.md

 ```

 The `break` command ends the current loop early, ending the program when "quit" is given as input.

+### Challenge

+1. How much of the code above do you understand?
+Even if you do kind of understand it, do you "grok" it—that is *really* understand it?

+Open up your REPL (type `python` at the `$` prompt).
+Play around with `input()` a bit until you understand it's behavior really well.
+Write a two-line program in the REPL or in a script that takes some input and echoes it back to the user.

+Alternatively, mess around with `while`.
+Try using things other than `True` and see if the code in the loop runs.
+If you can, write a while loop that prints out the numbers from 1 to 10 and stops.

+2. (optional) Read a little about the weird word [grok](grok.md).

 [<<< Previous](conditionals.md) | [Next >>>](google.md)